Carol Ferris: The New 52

 When the First Lantern is freed, he begins to drain off all the Lantern Corps of their emotions, minds, and memories with the intention of seeing how their life choices had changed them.
 In the illusions of Carol, she is battling the Atlantean warship on the carrier, but she eventually regains her Star Sapphire ring and escapes from the First Lantern's influencing powers.
 Carol locates Kyle and helps him after he is attacked by the First Lantern.

-After getting a lock on Sinestro's location, Carol and Kyle arrive at the planet Korugar's ruins, where Sinestro attacks them both, blaming them for his home's destruction by the First Lantern.
+After getting a lock on Sinestro's location, Carol and Kyle arrive at the ruins of Korugar, where Sinestro attacks them both, blaming them for his home's destruction by the First Lantern.
 When Carol demands to know where Hal is, Sinestro states that Hal is dead, but Carol refuses to believe him and attacks.
 While they attack Sinestro, Green Lanterns Simon Baz and B'dg arrive and subdue Sinestro.
 Simon (who met Hal) tells Carol that Hal is alive, but trapped in the Dead Zone.
 In the final battle, Carol and the reserve Lantern Corps attack the First Lantern.
 When the First Lantern is finally destroyed, Carol reunites with Hal after he escapes from the Dead Zone.

 Despite her past with Hal, Carol goes on to develop feelings for Kyle as she spends more time with him as he explores his White Lantern abilities, to the extent that she is one of the few people aware of his survival after he seemingly sacrifices himself to recharge the emotional spectrum.
 When Kyle splits the White Lantern ring into seven after realizing that the power is too great for him to control on his own, he chooses Carol as one of the six new members of the White Lantern Corps; however, she decides to keep her violet ring.